 - If you are not sure what your questions, needs, and goals are, and want help to figure that out, I am happy to support you in that self-exploration process.

-- I know many psychological theories and many therapy techniques, but I will approach our work with an open mind about what’s going on with you and what will help.
+- I will approach our work with an open mind about what’s going on with you and what will help.
 That way, we can decide together, as we come to understand your mind better, what approach(es) might be most helpful to you.

-- In therapy with me, you will be helped to have a clearer understanding of how your mind works, so that you can make clearer decisions about how to heal yourself and change your life.
+- In therapy with me, you will gain a clearer understanding of how your mind works, so that you will be better able to work with yourself, your strengths, and your limitations.

 - You will feel supported as you experience the ups and downs that can come with self-examination and life changes.

-- I will share my feedback and ideas with you freely, and will take great care to deliver my thoughts to you in a way that is compassionate, timely, and tailored to your needs and preferences.
+- I will will take great care to deliver my thoughts to you in a way that is compassionate and timely.

-- You will not always like me.
-Therapy, in order to be effective, must sometimes be quite challenging.
-I will make therapy challenging in ways that will serve your goals and your greater well being, and will not blame you if you don’t always love me for that!
+- You will not always love therapy.
+Therapy, in order to be effective, must sometimes be quite challenging, pushing us towards our growth edges.
+I aim to make therapy challenging in ways that will serve your goals and your greater well being, but I will not blame you if you are not unambivalently thrilled about that.

 - I will always be open and responsive to your feedback.
-If you’re having some reaction to me or to our work it will be useful information for us in our efforts to optimize your experience and get you the results you want.
+Your reactions to our work are useful information for us in our efforts to help you.

 - I will work collaboratively with other healthcare professionals in your life, to assure effective continuity of care between our work and your work in other aspects of your healing process.